Leveraging Spreading Activation for Improved Document Retrieval in Knowledge-Graph-Based RAG Systems: Conclusion Limitation

 \section{Conclusion \& Limitation}

 In this paper, we addressed the challenges of document retrieval in RAG systems for complex tasks that require multi-step reasoning and evidence aggregation from multiple documents, such as MHQA.
-We proposed integrating the SA information retrieval algorithm with RAG approaches based on knowledge graphs to overcome the limitations of current systems without the need for expensive language model fine-tuning.
-Our experiments demonstrate the potential of this technique by achieving, with a single retrieval step, performance equivalent to or better than several training-free RAG baselines that use iterative retrieval, and further show that it can be combined with methods like CoT to significantly boost system performance, even when using small open-weight language models.
+We proposed integrating the SA information retrieval algorithm with RAG approaches based on heterogeneous knowledge graphs to overcome the limitations of current systems without the need for expensive language model fine-tuning.
+Our experiments demonstrate the potential of this technique by achieving, with a single retrieval step, performance equivalent to or better than several advanced training-free baselines, and further show that it can be combined with methods like CoT to significantly boost system performance, even when using small open-weight language models.

 However, several limitations of the current work should be acknowledged and addressed in future research.
 First, due to budget constraints and high experimental costs, we evaluated our method on a small sample of 100 randomly selected questions from each benchmark.
 More extensive validation is needed to empirically demonstrate the scalability of our system.
 Second, when assigning association weights to relationship links in the knowledge graph, we used cosine similarity values from an "off-the-shelf" embedding model and adapted them only through simple linear scaling for our task.
 Future work should explore improvements to the retrieval components, such as fine-tuning the embedding model for better task alignment.